minvws/gfmodules-coordination/README.md

 ## Contributing

-When introducing changes in the documenation, the `node` and [`markdownlint-cli2`](https://github.com/DavidAnson/markdownlint-cli2) tool are both needed.
+When introducing changes in the documenation, the `node` and [`markdownlint-cli2`](https://github.com/DavidAnson/markdownlint-cli2) tool can both come in handy.
 These are being [used in the continuous integration (CI) pipeline](.github/workflows/documentation-linter.yml) to lint all the Markdown files.

-Therefor, use the `markdownlint-cli2` tool on the Markdown files to check and fix the style.
+Therefor instead of reading the errors and manually fixing them, you use the `markdownlint-cli2` tool on the Markdown files to check and fix the style.